wilson850920/celery/README.md

 #### 	tasks.py:

 ​		This program contains tow functions, which adds and multiplies the two input integers x and y.
-In order to simulate the complex tasks in real-world, the system will sleep for 5 seconds.
+In order to simulate the complex tasks in real-world, the system will sleep for 10 seconds.

 ##### 		Without Celery:

 ​			`$ source virtualenv/bin/activate`

-​			`$ cd practice`

 ​			`$ python`